garrandall/popular-music-data/tracks/say-aah-lindsey-pavao.md

 ()
 Go girl its ya birthday
 Open wide I know youre thirsty
-Say ahhh
+Say ah
-Say ahhh
+Say ah
-And we dont buy no drinks at the bar
+And we don't buy no drinks at the bar
 Pop champagne cause we got that dough
-Let me hear you say ahhh
+Let me hear you say ah
-You want me say ahhh
+You want me say ah

 (2)
 Shorty dance like a video vixen